My Tokyo Guide

 On behalf of the Project M team, we are happy and proud to be representing the wonderful city of Tokyo in Los Angeles.

-Founded in 2009 and based in Los Angeles, CA, Project M, Inc. is an internationally focused, full service Advertising and Public Relations Agency specializing in the US mainstream and affluent market.
-We provide multi-layered tactical and strategic services for our clients including media planning and buying, creative design, development and execution for print, digital, TV, social media and event promotions.
+Founded in 2009 and based in Los Angeles, California, Project M, Inc. is an internationally focused, full service Advertising and Public Relations Agency specializing in the US mainstream and affluent market.
+We provide multi-layered tactical and strategic services for our clients including media planning and buying, creative design, development and execution for digital, TV, print, social media and event promotions.

 At Project M, Inc. we have had the privilege to be the Agency of record in promoting Japan as a whole from the United States for the past 10+ years, serving the travel and tourism industries and clients such as the Ministry of Land, Infrastructure, Transport and Tourism, Japan Tourism Agency and Japan National Tourism Organization, specializing in the promotion of luxury and culinary products.
 We have built close and strong relationships with major US media outlets in the affluent lifestyle, travel, culinary, adventure, architectural and news categories to offer unparalleled and unique media strategies that other agencies cannot provide.

-Tokyo offers the unique dichotomy of an ultra modern landscape intertwined with ancient tradition unlike no other travel destination.
+Tokyo offers the unique dichotomy of an ultra modern landscape intertwined with ancient tradition and natural beauty unlike any other travel destination.
 It also offers something unique and different for each individual.
 “Your Tokyo” is something that must be experienced to be realized.
-Tokyo offers some of the world’s most elegant and trendy shopping areas, amazing and eclectic culinary experiences, majestic temples and shrines as well as leading edge pop culture and contemporary art exhibits.
+Tokyo offers some of the world’s most elegant and trendy shopping areas, amazing and eclectic culinary experiences, majestic temples and shrines, leading edge pop culture and contemporary art exhibits as well as a variety of outdoor adventures.
 In all this, the glue that binds Tokyo together is the warm-heated hospitality and kindness of the people.

 Los Angeles is the city in the US with the most pervasive cultural and culinary ties to Japan.
 This entertainment capital of the world has more daily direct flights to Tokyo than any other city in the US.
 Most every Angelino has had the opportunity to experience some level of Japanese culture or cuisine.
 Texas also has two major hubs serving Tokyo.
 Dallas and Houston, are rising affluent markets that we should not miss.
 At Project M, we will utilize this understanding and execute a multi-tiered strategy to promote Tokyo.